 - Arrange transportation to your destination city in Guatemala.
 Again, this is taken care of if you booked a complete trip.

-Have you done the Mexico Guatemala border crossing before?
+Have you done the Mexico to Guatemala border crossing before?

 Tell us about your experiences when crossing the border between Mexico and Guatemala.
 Did you cross the border in La Mesilla Guatemala?
 Did they charge you unofficial fees?
 How did your border crossing go?
 Was there a long queue?